ST596 Harmonics Processor User Manual

 LFS and HFC Functions

-The LFS (Low-Frequency Safe) function blocks the LF content of the source material from being passed to the harmonics generator.
-This is useful if the source signal is rich in lows and removes the rumbling effect.
-LFS can be used in a creative way.
-For example, if you wish to add the edge to your kick drum or bass guitar without losing the dynamics on the LF spectrum of the recording.
+The LFS (Low-Frequency Safe) function prevents the LF content of the source material from being passed to the harmonics generator.
+This is useful if the source signal is rich in lows and helps to remove the rumbling effect.
+LFS can be used creatively.
+For instance, if you want to add an edge to your kick drum or bass guitar without losing the dynamics on the LF spectrum of the recording.
 Please note that the LFS may increase the overall peak level of the output signal for LF-rich sources.

 The HFC (High-Frequency Cut) is a low pass filter that reduces the level of highs above 12kHz.
 The HFC is placed after the DRY and WET signal sum and before the tape emulator.
 It can be used to reduce the HF harmonics and “round-up” the tone.

 Analog Tape Emulator

-The Analog Tape Emulator allows adding the tape-like saturation and the glue to the music material.
-The circuit generates the harmonics and adds compression similar to the tape recorder.
-If driven harder the tape emulator will compress or even limit the signal.
+The Analog Tape Emulator allows you to add tape-like saturation and cohesion to the music material.
+The circuit generates harmonics and adds compression similar to a tape recorder.
+If driven harder, the tape emulator will compress or even limit the signal.
 Some output level reduction may occur if the input signal level is high.
-This is the normal behaviour of the circuit and it can be used in a creative way.
-The TAPE MIX knob allows controlling the amount of the tape effect added to the output signal.
-The plots below present the compression curve and the THD curve of the tape emulator.
+This is normal behavior of the circuit and can be used creatively.
+The TAPE MIX knob allows you to control the amount of the tape effect added to the output signal.
+The plots provided present the compression curve and the THD curve of the tape emulator.

-Please study the plots below which will help you to get better results with ST596 Tape Emulator.
+Please study the plots provided, which will help you achieve better results with the ST596 Tape Emulator.
 The LFREZ jumper enables the LF frequency bump of the Tape Simulator.